AngelVillegasCruz/AngelVillegasCruz.github.io/_pages/working_papers.md

 </details>

 ### Chapter 2
 <b>Angel M. Villegas-Cruz</b>.
-2023.
 “Public Diplomacy and Social Media: Testing the Effectiveness of China’s Wolf Warrior Diplomacy.”

 <details>
 <summary>Abstract</summary>
-In the second chapter, I conduct a survey experiment exposing American internet users to Chinese diplomatic tweets.
-To date, there has been surprisingly little research on the influence of Chinese digital diplomacy.
-My findings show that it does not significantly alter general perceptions of China.
-However, it has a strong backlash effect in terms of increasing support for anti-Chinese policies.
-Exposure to Chinese diplomatic tweets with competing information, verbal aggressiveness, and even, to a lesser extent, a friendly tone increases support for tougher policies toward Beijing, such as recognizing Taiwan as an independent country.
-Subgroup analyses also reveal that the effect of exposure to Chinese diplomatic tweets also varies based on participants’ social media use, education, ideology, and race.
-This finding is quite novel, as previous studies on the influence of online propaganda or public diplomacy have assumed a uniform effect among individuals.
+Can China’s online diplomacy influence foreign public opinion?
+This research theorizes on the impact of commonly used strategies in Chinese external communications, namely messages with a friendly tone, competing information, and verbal aggression.
+The study then conducts a survey experiment exposing American internet users to Chinese diplomatic tweets carrying these messages.
+The findings show that Chinese online diplomacy does not significantly alter general perceptions of China but has a strong backlash effect.
+Exposure to any Chinese diplomatic tweet with competing information, verbal aggressiveness, and, to a lesser extent, a friendly tone increases support for tougher policies toward Beijing.
+Respondents are particularly in favor of imposing economic sanctions on China, defending Taiwan from Chinese invasion, and recognizing Taiwan as an independent country.
+A subgroup analysis reveals diverse treatment effects based on participants’ social media use and education, but not partisan identity.
+These findings have implications for the future of Chinese external communications and U.S.-China relations.
 </details>

 ### Chapter 3
 <b>Angel M. Villegas-Cruz</b>.
-2023.
-“An unusual application of Chinese digital diplomacy: Reflecting diplomats’ career aspirations.”
+“The Diplomatic Elite in Public Diplomacy: How Individual-Level Factors Impact China’s External Communications in the Digital Era.”

 <details>
 <summary>Abstract</summary>